PA to CT Moving Specialists

 Pennsylvania to Connecticut Moving Guide

 Planning a 278 mile interstate move from Pennsylvania to Connecticut?
 This moving guide will help you compare living in Pennsylvania vs Connecticut across 7 important categories.
-Compare the pros & cons (like cold winters vs milder weather), food & health (like Philly Cheesesteak vs Connecticut Lobster Roll), real estate & housing (colonial, dutch vs colonial, cape cod), weather & wardrobe, cost of living & taxes (it's more expensive in Connecticut), politics & religion, and education.
+Compare the pros & cons (like turnpike toll costs vs no highway tolls), food & health (like Philly Cheesesteak vs Connecticut Lobster Roll), real estate & housing (colonial, dutch vs colonial, cape cod), weather & wardrobe, cost of living & taxes (it's more expensive in Connecticut), politics & religion, and education.

 Key Takeaways: